 4. The Awkward Silence

-hannas4eb7595c0 was expecting to transfer departments when she worked for her school’s library and landed an interview with the director.
-While creating small talk, she spotted the picture of a woman and a dog on his desk.
+Hoping to switch to another department, user hannas4eb7595c0, who was then working for her school’s library, had an interview with the director.
+During their small talk, she spotted a picture of a woman and a dog on his desk.
 She gestured toward the frame and asked, “Is that an Irish Setter?”
-He looked, paused, and with a serious face said, “No, that’s my wife”.
-He didn’t smile nor laugh.
+Thinking hannas4eb7595c0 was referring to the woman; the director looked, paused, and with a serious face said, “No, that’s my wife.”
+He did not smile nor laugh.
 She did the same and a long awkward silence followed, but she landed the job.

 5. The Hot Initiation